awsdocs/amazon-eks-user-guide/doc_source/copy-image-to-repository.md

 + Version `2.6.3` or later or `1.23.11` or later of the AWS CLI installed and configured on your computer or AWS CloudShell\.
 For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
 + An interface VPC endpoint for Amazon ECR if you want your nodes to pull container images from or push container images to a private Amazon ECR repository over Amazon's network\.
 For more information, see [Create the VPC endpoints for Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/vpc-endpoints.html#ecr-setting-up-vpc-create) in the Amazon Elastic Container Registry User Guide\.

 Complete the following steps to pull a container image from a repository and push it to your own repository\.
 In the following examples that are provided in this topic, the image for the [Metrics helper](cni-metrics-helper.md) is pulled\.
-When you follow these steps, make sure to replace the *example values* with your own values\.
+When you follow these steps, make sure to replace the `example values` with your own values\.

 **To copy a container image from one repository to another repository**

 1. If you don't already have an Amazon ECR repository or another repository, then create one that your nodes have access to\.
 The following command creates an Amazon ECR private repository\.
 An Amazon ECR private repository name must start with a letter\.
 It can only contain lowercase letters, numbers, hyphens \(\-\), underscores \(\_\), and forward slashes \(/\)\.
 For more information, see [Creating a private repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) in the Amazon Elastic Container Registry User Guide\.

-   You can replace *cni\-metrics\-helper* with whatever you choose\.
+   You can replace `cni-metrics-helper` with whatever you choose\.
 As a best practice, create a separate repository for each image\.
 We recommend this because image tags must be unique within a repository\.
-Replace *region\-code* with an [AWS Region supported by Amazon ECR](https://docs.aws.amazon.com/general/latest/gr/ecr.html)\.
+Replace `region-code` with an [AWS Region supported by Amazon ECR](https://docs.aws.amazon.com/general/latest/gr/ecr.html)\.

    ```
    aws ecr create-repository --region region-code --repository-name cni-metrics-helper